Asymptotic properties of maximum composite likelihood estimators for max-stable Brown-Resnick random fields over a fixed-domain: Introduction

-A particular class of max-stable processes ($d = 1$) was studied in \cite{Robert20} : the class of simple Brown-Resnick max-stable processes whose spectral processes are continuous exponential martingales.
-The author developed the asymptotic theory for the realized power variations of these max-stable processes, i.e., sums of powers of absolute increments.
-Under a fixed-domain asymptotic setting, a biased central limit theorem was obtained, where the bias depends on the local times of the differences between the logarithms of the underlying spectral processes.
+For max-stable processes, \cite{Robert20} studied realized power variations of a class of one-dimensional Brown--Resnick max-stable processes whose spectral processes are continuous exponential martingales.
+In that framework, a fixed-domain asymptotic theory is obtained for sums of powers of absolute increments.
+The limiting results involve bias terms depending on local times of differences between the logarithms of the underlying spectral processes.
+This already indicates that local times may play a central role in fixed-domain asymptotics for Brown--Resnick-type models.